 Improved Window Performance

 With the 2016 Title 24 energy standards update, the prescriptive maximum u-factor for all windows, glass doors, and skylights has been maintained at 0.32 in all climate zones.
-The mandatory maximum u-factor for has been maintained at 0.58.
+The mandatory maximum u-factor has been maintained at 0.58.
 Up to 10 feet of fenestration or 0.5% of the conditioned floor area (whichever is greater) is exempt from the maximum U-value requirement.

 Performance Features Impacting U-Value and SHGC